Cryptoasset Analytics Platform

 GraphSense is a cryptoasset analytics platform emphasizing full data sovereignty, algorithmic transparency, and scalability.
-GraphSense is open-source and free.
-It provides a dashboard for interactive investigations and, more importantly, complete data control for automatizing cryptoasset analytics workflows.
+It provides a dashboard for interactive investigations and, more importantly, complete data control for automating cryptoasset analytics workflows.

-GraphSense originated in 2015 as a publicly funded research project at the Austrian Institute of Technology (AIT), led by Bernhard Haslhofer as Principal Investigator.
-Since then, development has been carried out in collaboration with the Complexity Science Hub and has been supported by several public funding programs, including the Austrian FFG (IKT der Zukunft, KIRAS), and the EU Horizon 2020 program (TITANIUM).
+The platform originated in 2015 as a publicly funded research project at the Austrian Institute of Technology (AIT), led by Bernhard Haslhofer as Principal Investigator.
+It grew out of several research projects supported by public funding programs, including the Austrian FFG (IKT der Zukunft, KIRAS), and the EU Horizon 2020 program (TITANIUM).

-GraphSense itself remains fully open-source and MIT-licensed.
-Iknaio is the commercial service and development partner; the two are complementary, not competing.
+The software itself remains fully open-source and MIT-licensed.
+Iknaio is its commercial service and development partner; the two are complementary, not competing.

 The GraphSense system design supports UTXO- (e.g., Bitcoin) and account-model (e.g., Ethereum, Tron) ledgers.
 Currently, adapters are available for major cryptocurrencies like Bitcoin, Bitcoin Cash, Litecoin, Zcash, Ethereum and Tron.
 Additional ledgers can be integrated by implementing a lightweight adapter component.